Skip to content

 Distance

-Rigel’s currently accepted distance from the Sun is about 863 light years, or 265 parsecs, based on the 2007 Hipparcos reduction of the star’s parallax (3.78 ± 0.34 milliarcseconds).
-The margin of error is about 9%.
+The previous distance of 863 light years, or 265 parsecs, was based on the 2007 Hipparcos reduction of the star’s parallax (3.78 ± 0.34 milliarcseconds).
+The margin of error was about 9%.

-However, the Gaia Data Release 2 gave a parallax of 2.9186 ± 0.0761 milliarcseconds for one of Rigel’s fainter companions, which translates into a distance of 1,100 light years, or 340 parsecs.
+The Gaia Data Release 2 gave a parallax of 2.9186 ± 0.0761 milliarcseconds for one of Rigel’s fainter companion stars, which translates into a distance of 1,100 light years, or 340 parsecs.
 As the companion is a close binary system, the value may not be reliable.

 Rigel’s distance has also been estimated through indirect measurements.
 The star illuminates the nearby Witch Head Nebula (IC 2118), which extends for about 5 degrees at an angular separation of 2.5 degrees (or 39 light-years) from the star.
 Distance measurements of the stars embedded within the nebula yielded a value of 949 ± 7 light-years, or 291 ± 2 parsecs.